Welcome to

 The GrowTH Network

-The GrowTH Network (Grow Therapeutic Horticulture) is a professional resource and support platform for practitioners of therapeutic horticulture and horticultural therapy, including allied health professionals with training in the field.
+The GrowTH Network (Grow Therapeutic Horticulture) is a professional support platform for therapeutic horticulture and horticultural therapy practitioners, including trained allied health professionals.

 What's Included in The GrowTH Network